suzan-jamesono6og/notes/README.md

 # 2023-11-22
 - "Today's programming wisdom is to focus on writing clean, maintainable, and reusable code.
 It's important to remember that code is read more often than it's written, so invest time in making it easy to understand for yourself and others who may work on it in the future.
 Use meaningful variable names, write clear comments, and break your code into small, modular functions.
 Also, embrace version control systems like Git to keep track of changes and collaborate effectively with your team."

+# 2023-11-23
+- "Today's programming wisdom is to focus on writing clean, maintainable, and modular code.
+It's important to take the time to properly design your software architecture and choose appropriate data structures and algorithms.
+Remember that code is read more often than it is written, so strive to make your code easy to understand for yourself and others who may need to work with it in the future.
+Lastly, don't be afraid to ask for help or seek out resources when you get stuck - collaboration and continuous learning are key to becoming a better programmer."